scientific-python/cookie/docs/pages/guides/packaging_classic.md

 tools build the same wheels (and they often build setuptools compliant SDists, as well).

-{% include rr.html id="PP003" %} Note that `"wheel"` is never required; it is
-injected automatically by setuptools only when needed.
+{% rr PP003 %} Note that `"wheel"` is never required; it is injected automatically by setuptools only when needed.

 ### Special additions: NumPy